sctb/lumen/README.md

 (1 5 10)
 ```

-The shorthand for quasiquotation is `\`` for `quasiquote` and `,` for `unquote`:
+The shorthand for quasiquotation is ` for `quasiquote` and , for `unquote`:
 ```
 > (let x 10 `(1 5 ,x))
 (1 5 10)
 ```

-Another way to unquote expressions is `unquote-splicing`, which takes the values contained in a nested list and places them in the enclosing one:
+A different way to unquote expressions is `unquote-splicing`, which takes the values contained in a nested list and places them in the enclosing one:
 ```
 > (let a (1 2 3)
     (quasiquote (9 8 (unquote-splicing a))))